CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

      ![](images/image301.png "select gateway")

- 1. Copy the **Public Ip address** and save it to notepad for later use.
+ 1. Copy the **Public IP address** and save it to Notepad for later use.

      ![](images/editing12.png )